Quinoa is a good source of protein and fiber, so enjoying this whole grain at breakfast is a nutritious way to start the day.

 1/8 teaspoon salt

-Cook quinoa according to the package directions.
-Remove from heat and let sit.
+Cook the quinoa according to the package directions.
+Remove from the heat.

-Cooking Tip: For a quicker breakfast to put together on a weekday morning, substitute hard-boiled eggs that have been made in advance.
+Cooking Tip: For a quicker breakfast, substitute hard-boiled eggs that have been made in advance for the sunny side up eggs.

-Keep it Healthy: The sodium content of hot sauce varies across the board so make sure to check the ingredient label before buying.
+Keep it Healthy: The sodium content of hot sauce varies among products so compare Nutrition Facts labels and choose the option with the lowest sodium.